xspaceboy/nextjs-builder-io-boilerplate/README.md

 - Enjoy adding new page and try to use the counter component
 - Add new pages from builder.io template
 - Add new record to Nav Link data and it will affect to the header automatically
+- `npm run test` to test all Nav Links rendered properly

 ## Learn More